Linking Documents in an Editor Widget

 2. Navigate to your desired page

-3. Ensure that the Live Edit state is toggled to ON: Live Edit Toggled to On.
+3. Ensure that the Live Edit state is toggled to ON: Municipal Websites Central interface with live edit feature activated in the mega menu navigation bar area.

-4. Add an Editor widget to your page (if necessary): Drag and Drop an Editor Widget to Your Page.
+4. Add an Editor widget to your page (if necessary): Editor widget being dragged from the widgets menu into the edit content field.

 5. Click inside the Editor widget you wish to create your link in: Editor Widget Click to Edit.